How to Apply 5 Scrum Values to Your Everyday Work Life

 Consider what technology you can leverage.
 There are many digital project management tools out there, but not all of them support Scrum values.
 Look for a platform that facilitates rather than complicates communication (openness) and allows team members to work independently (commitment and respect).

-Kanban boards and flexible process creation are invaluable digital tools for the modern team.
+Kanban boards and flexible process creation are invaluable digital project management asset for the modern team.
 We might be a little partial, but we think Kissflow’s collaboration tools and team-centric interface make it an excellent option for Scrum teams.

 Scrum values take time to implement